Blazehue/MedicalmgAnalysProto/TECHNICAL_DOCUMENTATION.md

 ## Overview

 This document provides a comprehensive overview of the Medical Image Analysis Tool, including its technology stack, architecture, development process, and implementation details.
+The tool is designed to assist medical professionals and researchers in analyzing X-ray and MRI images for potential abnormalities using classical computer vision and image processing techniques.

+The application provides both a graphical user interface for interactive analysis and command-line interfaces for batch processing, making it suitable for both clinical and research environments.
+All processing is performed locally on the user's machine to ensure data privacy and security.

 ## Table of Contents